nityanandmathur/nityanandmathur.github.io/notes/jdhi.md

 ## 4. The Principle
 **The Joint Distribution Hypothesis of Intelligence:**

-> An intelligent system is one that learns, represents, and operates upon the joint distribution \(P(X,Y)\) of its sensory reality and its abstract interpretations.
+> An intelligent system is one that learns, represents, and operates upon the joint distribution $P(X,Y)$ of its sensory reality and its abstract interpretations.
 Its degree of intelligence is proportional to how closely its internal joint distribution approximates the true distribution of the world.

 ---